SiJBC/Functional_JavaScript/README.md

 This is an example of how to use JavaScript in a functional way for data manipulation as a comparison to Python

-to run the program in the:
+to run the program execute the following commands:

 * npm install
 * npm run build